 - English – Speaking and listening

 - English – Reading and writing

-This research informed the development of the ABLES resources which target and support the development of individual learning plans by providing knowledge about students’ readiness to learn in the four learning areas.
+This research informed the development of the ABLES resources which target and support the development of individual learning plans by providing knowledge about students’ readiness to learn in the three learning areas.

 ABLES also provides recommended learning and teaching strategies for the relevant curriculum level enabling teachers to create high-quality targeted learning programs for all students.

-If you require further information regarding the ABLES resources or materials, please email the ABLES team at:
+If you need more information about the ABLES resources or materials, email

-For technical support in accessing ABLES on the Insight Assessment Platform, please contact
+For Government schools needing technical support to accessing ABLES on the Insight Assessment Platform, visit Insight platform support.